sailfish-team/sailfish/doc/simulations.rst

 Having a good grasp of how choosing LBM parameters such as grid size, numerical viscosity and maximum velocity affects the results is essential for running simulations efficiently and for interpreting their results.
-The mapping between physical quantities describing a system and their correspoding counterparts in the simulation is often a source of unnnecessary confusion.
+The mapping between physical quantities describing a system and their corresponding counterparts in the simulation is often a source of unnecessary confusion.
 In this section, we will show how to do it and how different choices of various simulation parameters impact the precision of the results and simulation time.